In honor of all the moms who have ever had a child turn on them and say, “I hate you!” I dedicate this blog to you.

 - Charm is often superficial, a means of distraction: kind words, sweet gestures, appropriate actions may very well be hiding a hard or hateful heart.
-Be careful of others who are not sincere.
+Be careful of those who are not sincere.

 - Charm is a powerful tool, which tempts the selfish soul to “sweet talk” others into their own way.
-Be careful not to manipulate others in order to … (keep the job, avoid a fight, win favor or get a favor.)
+Be careful not to manipulate others in order to … (keep the job, avoid a fight, get their way, win favor.)

-You don’t have to be the mom of an addict to understand what I’m talking about here.
-I’m raising a infant, and as perfectly adorable as my grand girl is, even she turns on me if I say no!
+You don’t have to love an addict to understand what I’m talking about here.
+I’m raising an infant, and as perfectly adorable as my grand girl is, even she turns on me if I say no!
 The point is:

 Favor is deceitful.

-If we want to be confident and influential momma’s, then we need to recognize the force behind this “refreshing” scripture.
+If we want to be confident and influential, then we need to recognize the force behind this “refreshing” scripture.
 We will not always have the favor of those we love.
-There will be times when they cry for something they should not have.
-There will be times when they “hate” us because we hold them accountable or keep our boundaries.
-There will also be times when we completely blow it and hurt them badly.
+Human nature will easily turn against those who do not give us our way.
+There will be times when our own offspring will “hate” us because we hold them accountable or keep our boundaries.
+There will also be times when we are the ones that hurt them.

-But it’s not their favor that we want.
+But it’s not their favor that we should strive for.